 5- Irazú Volcano

 Located in the Central Volcanic Range about 31 kilometers from the city of Cartago, is another active volcano, the Irazu, and the highest in the country reaching 3,432 meters above sea level.
 His name is indigenous (Istarú) which means ‘hill of tremor and thunder’.
 It is protected by the shape of the National Park and has four craters and two lagoons.
-This volcanic series includes Irazu Volcano Turrialba, which is why they are often referred to as the twin volcanoes.
+This volcanic series includes Irazu Volcano Turrialba, which is why they are often referred to as twin volcanoes.
 Nearby you will find many attractions such as flower plantations, trout fishing sites, the Old Duran Sanitarium, and the colonial church Quirkot, among others.
 Also, in this area one can appreciate the Guayabo National Monument, which is an archaeological site of great importance to the country, recently declared a World Heritage Site for Engineering.

 6- Tortuguero Channels

-Tortuguero channels represent the country’s second largest wetland and are considered by many visitors as the Amazon of Costa Rica for its natural beauty and rich biodiversity.
+Tortuguero channels represent the country’s second-largest wetland and are considered by many visitors as the Amazon of Costa Rica for its natural beauty and rich biodiversity.
 It is located in the northern part of the Costa Rican Caribbean and you can only access the area by boat or plane as there are no roads.
 It is the nesting place of the country’s most important green turtle, especially between March and October.
 The village of Tortuguero lies between the channels and the open sea, and it is the only town center area, you can find many hotels along the channels.
 Tortuguero is definitely a magical place for bird watching because you can find more than 400 different species.
 Moreover, it is a site where one can have a unique experience immersed in nature.

 7- Puerto Viejo of Talamanca and Cahuita

 In the Caribbean, there are two villages that are clearly identified by their full cultural richness of African descent and indigenous nuances, forming a unique blend in this country.
 Food, drink, music, and customs make this area a wonderful attraction for both domestic and foreign visitors.
 Its beaches both black volcanic sand and clear sandy keep the visitors happy while enjoying the sun and the rainforest that reaches the sea.
-Its natural wealth is well represented in Cahuita National Park and in its live coral reefs (35 different species of coral) that surrounds the Punta Cahuita.
+Its natural wealth is well represented in Cahuita National Park and in its live coral reefs (35 different species of coral) that surround the Punta Cahuita.
 For lovers of surfing and snorkeling, the Caribbean is one of the most beautiful options.

 8- Drake Bay and Corcovado National Park

 Located north of the Osa Peninsula, is the Corcovado National Park and the Drake Bay.
 It is one of the sites with less influx of tourists but with a wonderful and unique natural and archaeological wealth of the country.
 Corcovado is considered the place with the highest concentration of flora and fauna of the country, making it a mega-biodiverse area, which is also known as the open zoo of Costa Rica.
 Until recently, Drake Bay, specifically the people of Agujitas, could only be visited by sea.
-Its beaches are rocky and contain a scenic beauty.
-In addition to the wildlife that inhabits these lands, the area is also known for the nearby attractions such as Caño Island, the Térraba-Tiller and the Archaeological Museum of Stone Spheres, among others.
+Its beaches are rocky and contain scenic beauty.
+In addition to the wildlife that inhabits these lands, the area is also known for the nearby attractions such as Caño Island, the Térraba-Tiller, and the Archaeological Museum of Stone Spheres, among others.

 9- Guanacaste Beach